|

 contained the counter arguments, there were no indications anyone in OSTP answered the

+charges, or took any investigative actions.
 The first letter to arrive from in Gibbons

 office came from aviation and science writer Don Berliner.